KivutiBrian/Sign-up-form/README.md

 The command presents a list of available interpreters that VS Code can locate automatically (your list will vary; if you don't see the desired interpreter, see Configuring Python environments).
 From the list, select the virtual environment in your project folder that starts with `./env or .\env:`

-Run Terminal: Create New Integrated Terminal (Ctrl+Shift+`)) from the Command Palette, which creates a terminal and automatically activates the virtual environment by running its activation script.
+Run Terminal: Create New Integrated Terminal (Ctrl+Shift+` )) from the Command Palette, which creates a terminal and automatically activates the virtual environment by running its activation script.

+Note: On Windows, if your default terminal type is PowerShell, you may see an error that it cannot run activate.ps1 because running scripts is disabled on the system.
+The error provides a link for information on how to allow scripts.
+Otherwise, use Terminal: Select Default Shell to set "Command Prompt" or "Git Bash" as your default instead.